numpy/numpy/doc/source/reference/c-api.array.rst

     :cdata:`NPY_ARRAY_WRITEABLE` to begin with then :cfunc:`PyArray_FromAny`
     would have returned an error because :cdata:`NPY_ARRAY_UPDATEIFCOPY` would not have been possible.

+.. cvar:: NPY_ARRAY_MASKNA

+    If this flag is enabled, the array has an NA mask associated with the data.
+C code which interacts with the NA mask must follow specific semantic rules about when to overwrite data and when not to.
+The mask can be accessed through the functions :cfunc:`PyArray_MASKNA_DTYPE`, :cfunc:`PyArray_MASKNA_DATA`, and
+    :cfunc:`PyArray_MASKNA_STRIDES`.

+.. cvar:: NPY_ARRAY_OWNMASKNA

+    If this flag is enabled, the array owns its own NA mask.
+If it is not enabled, the NA mask is a view into a different array's NA mask.

+    In order to ensure that an array owns its own NA mask, you can call :cfunc:`PyArray_AllocateMaskNA` with the parameter *ownmaskna*
+    set to 1.

 :cfunc:`PyArray_UpdateFlags` (obj, flags) will update the ``obj->flags`` for ``flags`` which can be any of :cdata:`NPY_ARRAY_C_CONTIGUOUS`,